 Read our completed Wolfsberg Questionnaire, which provides a good foundation for preparing a KYC analysis of Danske Bank here.

-Financial sanctions & requirements for international money transfers
+Financial sanctions and requirements for international money transfers

 Danske Bank complies with financial sanctions imposed by the UN, the EU and US (OFAC), and we have clear procedures in this area.

 We have various processes in place to ensure compliance with international financial sanctions, including restrictions related on payments that involves certain countries.

 Requirements for international money transfers

 We require complete information about the sender of international payments.
 This means that several pieces of information about the sender must follow the transaction throughout the payment process.
 The purpose is to prevent, investigate and trace money laundering and the financing of terrorism as well as to ensure secure international payments.